-Fayetteville Public Utilities’ residential customers who use an average 1,285 kWh will see a $.34 decrease in their bill from $144.49 in April to $144.15 in May.
-This is due to a decrease in fuel cost adjustment for all billing periods ending in the month of December 2023.
+Fayetteville Public Utilities’ residential customers who use an average 1,285 kWh will see a $1.56 increase in their bill from $147.91 in November to $149.47 in December.
+This is due to an increase in the fuel cost adjustment for all billing periods ending in the month of December 2023.

 TVA’s seasonal rate structure consists of an Energy Charge which adjusts for summer, winter and transition months.
 In addition, the rate structure includes the pass-through cost of generating, purchasing and producing electricity, which is known as the TVA Total Monthly Fuel Cost.
 The fuel cost amount is listed separately on your monthly utility bill.